bjornarprytz/goodzilla/readme.md

 - Parallax background
 - Time limit: Dawn approaches
   - Base alert increases over time
+- Ground
+  - Sewer (For escaping with the eggs)
 - Cool Lighting (would it break the palette stipulation?)

 ### Extra